 There is a certain level of preparation and research that tuna fishing requires, as it does with any other type of fishing.
 The most important part is to have the proper tuna fishing gear so you're ready for when a big one takes the bait.
 Here are some saltwater fishing equipment basics:

-• Saltwater fishing tackle, such as a variety of lures and baitfish, will come in handy when trying to catch tuna.
+Saltwater fishing lures and tackle, such as a variety of lures and baitfish, will come in handy when trying to catch tuna.
 It's often helpful to bring a few different options so you can see what works best on any given day.

-These are just a few of the basics that you'll need for tuna fishing.
+These are just a few of the basic sea fishing gear that you'll need for tuna fishing.
 Of course, there are many other saltwater fishing equipment options available, so be sure to do your research and check out selections at Eat My Tackle before heading out on your tuna fishing adventure.